tenfinney/hackfs-linchpin/README.md

    -[]  Successful hackathon organizers promote new ideas by removing themselves from providing feedback and creating a safe environment in which new ideas receive very early peer-to-peer feedback.
 This is done, in many hackathons, in the form of a first ideas kickoff session.
 A kickoff allows participants to be “on stage” presenting, articulating, and elaborating on the initial ideas they have in mind to solve their challenge.

    -[]  We also wanted to highlight some of personal projects by adding them into the submission and demonstration and presentation.
-These include **NFT42, InfiNFT, MachiX, MetaFactory, X5Engine, Web3vm and LexDAO**.
+These include **NFT42, InfiNFT, Machi X, MetaFactory, X5Engine, Web3vm and LexDAO**.

 ### Our main focus is the NFT space.
 ![](https://i.imgur.com/TujJIpN.png)

-   -[]  We are going to deliver these application in a foorm of a digital vending machine a Web3 Vending Machine (Web3vm); one that provide self-served smart-contracts, ones that serve simple, but important tools of a decentralized web.
+   -[]  We are going to deliver these application in a form of a digital vending machine a Web3 Vending Machine (Web3vm); one that provide self-served smart-contracts, ones that serve simple, but important tools of a decentralized web.

    -[]  With Web3 technologies like IPFS, libp2p, and Ethereum the sum may be greater than its parts.
 Take for example CrytoVoxels a 3D metaverse and digital playground.
 CrytoVoxels extends and leverages both IPFS and Ethereum into its core propsition while it has no control or say-so over either technology.
 But CryptoVoxels has masterfully leveraging features of several technologies where the total user experience becomes much greater and more valuable because of the waythese technologies inter-operate with each othet making underlying experience more valuable and rewarding than a single technology on its own.